Why and How Mastering the Semiology in Photography

 A Photographic Analysis Checklist

-When we analyze a photograph before and after a shot, we always ask ourselves these questions.
+When I analyze a photograph before and after a shot, I always ask myself these questions.

-- What are the photographic elements that we select in our photography?
-This is the technical approach..
+- What are the photographic elements that I select in my photograph?
+This is the technical approach.

-- What are the reasons that lead us to create this photograph?
-This is the artistic approach..
+- What are the reasons that lead me to create this photograph?
+This is the artistic approach.

-- How will we transmit our message through the photograph?
+- How will I transmit my message through the photograph?
 This is the photographic language.

-- What is the message we are going to convey to the viewer?
+- What is the message I am going to convey to the viewer?
 This is the subjective background of photography.
-This is the interpretation we make of nature.
+This is the interpretation I make photos of nature.

-We always use this photographic analysis checklist for our artistic photographs.
+I always use this photographic analysis checklist for my artistic photographs.
 It is a simple and very effective method.
 The difficulty is to remember the entire photographic language.
 This is a complex area that is difficult to grasp.

-But the advantage of this grid of analysis is that it works in our areas of partiality whether for landscape, animal, or underwater photography.
+But the advantage of this grid of analysis is that it works in my areas of partiality whether for landscape, animal, or underwater photography.

 A photographer must learn how to make his own photographic checklist just as he learns a vocabulary to use for the construction of sentences.